-Notes: This table reports average treatment effects of the 'Monitoring the Monitors' program on the staff assignment using difference-in-differences.
+Notes: This table reports average treatment effects of the 'Monitoring the Monitors' program on the staff assignment.
 The unit of observation is the clinic, and data come from primary unannounced surveys after the treatment was launched.
 The dependent variable is an indicator for whether a staff member was assigned at the clinic during an unannounced visit.
+All regressions include randomization strata FEs.
 Standard errors clustered at the district level are in parentheses.
-Square brackets report the Fisher Exact p-values.
+Square brackets report the Fisher Exact p-values. p < 0.1, p < 0.05, p < 0.01.